marciocamello/dashgo/README.md

 # DashGo

-- Dashboard using a NextJS with Chacra UI
+- Dashboard using a NextJS with Chakra UI